Contact Us

 Susan Taylor Martin, Chief Executive, BSI, said: “Our working world is changing.
 Organizations and policymakers have the opportunity to harness these changes to help more people thrive in a future age-diverse workforce.
 Business leaders around the world agree that investment in health and well-being is vital.
 So too is being agile and creative when it comes to flexibility, skills, training and recruitment.
 Putting people and their needs at the centre of change offers the potential to unlock long-term productivity gains by empowering experienced people to stay in the workforce.
 BSI is committed to being a partner on this journey to accelerate progress towards a future of work where everyone can flourish.”

 Kate Field, Global Head Human and Social Sustainability, BSI said: “The opportunity for businesses and governments to prioritize their people by supporting improved physical health and psychological and mental wellbeing, is unmistakable.
-So too is the desire for greater flexibility; for work to fit into our lives rather than it being the other way round.
+So too is the desire for greater flexibility; for work to fit into our lives rather than it being the other way around.
 In response to the pandemic, many organizations introduced flexible policies.
-Now is the opportunity to build upon them and make them work for the long-term.
+Now is the opportunity to build upon them and make them work for the long term.
 The research paints a picture that change is a critical yet exciting opportunity, making clear the need for collaboration across society to shape a future of work that meets the needs of us all, whatever age or stage we are at.”

 Evolving Together: Flourishing in the age-diverse workforce can be downloaded here.